nf-shopify/pos-embroidery/README.md

 **Testing on POS:**
 - Install the Shopify POS app on your mobile device or tablet
 - Log in to your development store
-- The "Kindthread Customizer" tile will appear on the home screen
+- The "Embroidery Customizer" tile will appear on the home screen

 ## How It Works